-4 Ways to Support Women Going Through The Menopause in the Workplace
+4 Ways to Support Women Going Through Menopause in the Workplace

-The menopause is a natural phase in every woman’s life, but there’s still many misconceptions and stigmas attached to it.
+Menopause is a natural phase in every woman’s life, but there are still many misconceptions and stigmas attached to it.

-It’s time to move past these, develop a strong understanding of the menopause, the symptoms and support your colleagues through this potentially challenging and stressful time.
+It’s time to move past these, develop a strong understanding of menopause, and the symptoms and support your colleagues through this potentially challenging and stressful time.

 Let’s break this workplace taboo and provide better support for working women together.